TheAttentionSeeker5050/test-rest-web-service-gin/Readme.md

 # My First Golang Gin Server

-# Description
+## Description

 This is just a basic project to get familiarized with golang, I just got started with go and want to get familiarized with the syntax, golang's methodology and the processes, methods and capabilities of Gin before I do more complex projects.
 The project consist on a Rest API in which you make a request and it calculates a specific mathematical function and returns values based on your input.
-I may try out other features of gin such as adding web drivers, authentication, permissions and advanced validation, but for now I will just make  API post requests without any auth and get the result on a json response
+I may try out other features of gin such as adding web drivers, authentication, permissions and advanced validation, but for now I will just make  API post requests without any auth and get the result on a json response.

+**Disclaimer:** Please have in mind that  this is a work in progress and not everything below is ready yet

+## Tools to be Used
+- A server technology, in this case, as I want to tinker with golang, it will be golang gin
+- A database, first option is postgresql, second option can be a mongo atlas instance on local computer or docker for development
+- Postman to end to end testing of API calls
+- Testing library for golang, I will have to research on this
+- If I find any tool that can make this work easier on testing, or input validation, I will use it
+- Input validation will be regex or basic data type / number validation when Necessary
+- For authentication may go for cookies validation for the moment, as it is not that complicated in most languages, IDK how it is on golang but will see

 ## API Structure